All clients should take this test, especially those with any of the following:

 - Increased small dense LDL

 Get the CARDIOMETABOLIC test kit today to start your road to prevention.

 Purchase Cardiometabolic for $350 for an email interpretation by a functional nutrition registered dietitian.
 This will be a quick walk through of your results with highlights and supplement suggestions to implement a plan on your own.
-This package does not make you an active patient at Balanced Health Healing Center.
+This package does not make you an active client at Balanced Health Healing Center.